Yes, you Can Lose Weight Quickly!

 A ketogenic diet can be followed for a minimum of 2 to 3 weeks up to 6 to 12 months.
 Close monitoring of renal functions while on a ketogenic diet is imperative, and the transition from a ketogenic diet to a standard diet should be gradual and well controlled.

-A ketogenic diet should always be followed in consultation with your doctor to ensure that you get the right amount and types of fats, fibre and vitamins, as well as minerals like calcium, magnesium, iron and potassium.
+A ketogenic diet should always be followed in consultation with your doctor to ensure that you get the right amount and types of fats, fiber and vitamins, as well as minerals like calcium, magnesium, iron and potassium.

 It is important to remember that people have different needs, and that no single weight-loss diet suits everyone.
 A keto diet may be an option for some people who have had difficulty losing weight with other methods, but if you choose to go on a ketogenic diet, it’s best to do so under the supervision of your doctor.